-- The extent of the current relationship - The minimum acceptable level for the 'improved' relationship can be done but only you can determine if it can be done BY YOU!
+- The extent of the current relationship - The minimum acceptable level for the 'improved' relationship - How we will know if it is getting better, worse, or not changing can be done but only you can determine if it can be done BY YOU!
 (For example, not everyone has won a marathon race but some people have.
 If you are physically able to compete in a marathon, it may take a lot of practice and will power but it is attainable by you.)